OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:30

-But when he saw the wind, he was afraid and, beginning to sink, cried out, “Lord, save me!”
+But when he noticed the wind, he was afraid and, beginning to sink, cried out, “Lord, save me!”

 ## Matthew 14:31

-Immediately Jesus reached out His hand and caught him.
+Jesus immediately reached out His hand and caught him.
 “You of little faith,” He said, “why did you doubt?”

 ## Matthew 14:32

-When they climbed into the boat, the wind died down.
+When they climbed into the boat, the wind ceased.

 ## Matthew 14:33